RAF Polebrook: Royal Air Force use

 Although two Fortresses were missing from operations, the only loss resulting from a raid flown from Polebrook involved a badly battle-damaged aircraft that crash landed at a south-coast airfield.

 As a result of RAF experience with the Fortress, it was determined that there was a need for vast improvements in defensive gunnery, a need for operating the Fortresses in greater numbers in tighter formations for better defensive firepower, and a need for better and more intensive crew training.
 Nevertheless, their British crews generally were quite pleased with the Fortress I, regarding it as easy to fly, very maneuverable, and aerodynamically stable in the bomb run.

 While at Polebrook, No. 90 was then the sole operational squadron assigned to No. 8 Group RAF and, before it was disbanded on 12 February 1942, its remaining aircraft and crews were only involved in experimentation and training.

 The short runways at Polebrook were found to be unsatisfactory for the operation of the heavy-loaded, four-engine B-17.
 In 1942 the airfield was improved to Class A airfield standards.
 The main runway was extended to 1,950 yards and the secondary runways to 1,400 yards each.
 In addition, additional hardstands were constructed, increasing the total number from 30 to 50.
 This enlargement resulted in the unusual situation that the ammunition storage area was inside the extended perimeter track.
 The living and communal sites were dispersed in woodlands north of the airfield.
-They provided accommodations to about 2,000 personnel.
+They provided accommodation for about 2,000 personnel.